 It’s entirely possible that your site runs slowly for others but not for you.
 That’s why you need to set up monitoring to measure your site’s speed regularly.
 Monitoring allows you to ensure your site is running at its best and make any necessary updates.

 Images take up the most space on a page.
 They are likely to impact loading time if you don’t make them as small as possible without losing quality.
 There are many websites you can use to compress photos before you put them on your site.
-Plugins also are available to do this automatically.
+You don't need to learn how to optimize images for WordPress yourself — there are plugins available to do this automatically.

 Cache for WordPress means storing commonly accessed data to speed up processing.
 A computer can access this information quickly while retrieving any new information related to the site.
 Caching is the most common way to get your website to load faster and generally perform better.
 You can use a plugin for caching.
 Your web host likely also includes this service.